gazebosim/gz-sim/tutorials/levels.md

 ign gazebo levels_no_performers.sdf -v 4 --levels
 ```

+Here you will see the two vehicles, which are regular models that do not trigger level loading.
+They are not performers until you call the service.

-2. In another terminal call the add performer service.
+2. In another terminal call the add performer service for the blue vehicle.

 ```
 ign service -s /world/levels/level/set_performer --reqtype ignition.msgs.StringMsg --reptype ignition.msgs.Boolean --timeout 2000 --req 'data: "vehicle_blue"'